The Taking of Beverly Hills: Cast

+Production

+Prior to the ultimate casting of Ken Wahl, Arnold Schwarzenegger had been in discussions for the lead role.
+Wahl became an executive producer on the film and brought over a number of crew members from his TV series Wiseguy to work on the film.
+The film was shot in Mexico City with a set in a modified sports complex constructed for $2 million used to double for the real Beverly Hills.
+The sets were constructed by Peter Lamont who spent three months photographing Rodeo Drive to create an authentic design.

+Director Sidney J. Furie often had disagreements with the writers and also struggled with aspects of the production such as when an armored truck carrying $50,000 in Mexican pesos meant for payment of certain crew members was robbed by bandits.

 Release

-The film was picked up for theatrical distribution by Columbia Pictures, which slotted the film for May 1991 before pulling it from the schedule.
-It was eventually given a limited release in the fall of 1991, grossing $939,277 at the box office on a budget of $19 million.
-Despite Wahl's presence, and due to rather lackluster advertising, the film bombed on this initial release, but later found an audience when the film was released on VHS.
+After the original distributor Orion Pictures went bankrupt, the film was picked up for theatrical distribution by Columbia Pictures–based company Nelson Entertainment.
+The film was eventually given a limited release in October 1991, opening on 541 screens in the United States and despite Wahl's presence, and due to rather lackluster advertising, the film bombed on this initial release, grossing only $525,936 for the weekend, one of the worst openings of the year.
+It went on to gross only $939,277 at the box office on a budget of $19 million.
+It later found an audience when the film was released on VHS.

 Computer game

 A computer game was developed by Off The Wall Productions and released by Capstone Software in 1991 to coincide with the film's theatrical release.
 The game was an action/adventure hybrid where you could play as both Boomer Hayes and Laura Sage (strangely, Ed was left out) to solve puzzles and defeat bad guys in order to stop the looting of the city.